letsblaze

 Images Markdown Page-Bundles

-letsblaze handles images with a custom render hook that adds <figure> and <figcaption> support and automatic dimension detection for page-bundle images.
+letsblaze handles images with a custom render hook that supports three rendering modes controlled by the imageMode param, plus automatic dimension detection for page-bundle images.

 Page bundles